Your guide to insurance for mortgages

 In a word – no.

 With all of the red tape that surrounds lettings, it’s tempting to just quietly rent out your home – particularly if this is just for holiday lets.
-However, if your mortgage provider or home insurer finds out (and believe us, they will), you’d be in breach of your terms and conditions, thus invalidating your mortgage agreement.
+However, if your mortgage provider or home insurer finds out (and believe us, they will), you’d be in breach of your terms and conditions, thus invalidating your mortgage agreement and your insurance.

 You may not be aware that your Airbnb income now automatically feeds into the government’s Connect database, which effectively creates a full profile of every UK taxpayer – so a paper trail will exist.